-The Board is involved in the oversight of risks that could affect us.
-This oversight is conducted primarily through the audit committee, which on behalf of the Board, is charged with overseeing the principal risk exposures we face and our mitigation efforts in respect of these risks.
-The audit committee is responsible for interfacing with management and discussing with management the company's principal risk exposures and the steps management has taken to monitor and control risk exposures, including risk assessment and risk management policies.
-The compensation committee also plays a role in that it is charged, in overseeing our overall compensation structure, with assessing whether that compensation structure creates risks that are reasonably likely to have a material adverse effect on us.
+The Board is involved in the oversight of risks that could affect the company.
+This oversight is conducted primarily through the Audit Committee, which on behalf of the Board, is charged with overseeing the principal risk exposures we face and our mitigation efforts in respect of these risks.
+The Audit Committee is responsible for interfacing with management and discussing with management the company's principal risk exposures and the steps management has taken to monitor and control risk exposures, including risk assessment and risk management policies.
+The Compensation Committee also plays a role in that it is charged, in overseeing our overall compensation structure, with assessing whether that compensation structure creates risks that are reasonably likely to have a material adverse effect on us.